 A key architectural goal is to provide strong Separation of Concerns (SoC) between the API interface (the data that is returned) and its semantics for logic and security.
 Logic/security changes are defined on the underlying tables and automatically re-used over all defined over those tables.

-For example, when you make updates through the resources you explicitly define,
+For example, when you make updates through the resources that you define explicitly in API Creator,